-Sign up for a Virgin Pulse account online at https://landing.virginpulse.com/LiveWell or download the Virgin Pulse app to your Apple or Android smartphone.
-Connect a fitness tracker to get credit for your steps, active minutes and sleep.
-You can sync many devices and apps (Max Buzz, Apple Watch, Fitbit, etc.)
+Sign up for a Personify Health (formerly Virgin Pulse) account online at https://landing.personifyhealth.com/LiveWell or download the Personify Health app to your Apple or Android smartphone.
+Connect your phone or a fitness tracker to get credit for your steps, active minutes and sleep.
+You can sync many devices and apps (Apple Watch, Fitbit, Apple Health, Google Health, etc.)